MondoGao/fetch-be-home-test/README.md

 #### Start Mysql

-This application depends on mysql instance running in a docker container, I've included the docker-compose.yml in the root folder , simply run:
+This application depends on mysql instance running in a docker container, I've included the docker-compose.yml in the root folder.

+First you need to start your docker runtime:
+- docker desktop: run the GUI application.
+- colima: run `colima start`

+After starting docker runtime, simply run following command in the project's root folder:

 ```bash
 docker-compose up